astavri/Python-News-data-scraper-to-SQL/README.md

-**3-Type in your entries manually each time in the GUI or enter your values in the string
+**3-Type in your entries manually each time in the GUI.
+Or enter your values in the string below
-    so the GUI recognizes it everytime you run the script**
+    so the GUI entries are already populated for most things every time you run it**

     guivalues = ['', '2022-01-25', '2022-01-30', "localhost", "root", 'PASSWORD', 'database123', 'table123'];